undergrad-partner-school

 Books and Supplies

-Another important financial factor to take into consideration is the estimated cost of books and supplies for a college or university.
-The estimated price of books and supplies for full-time students of this school is $1,640.
+The approximate price of books and supplies for a college or university should also be taken into consideration as another significant expense.
+The approximate price of books and supplies for full-time students of this school is $2,000.

 Financial Aid

-There are different types of financial aid: grants, loans, scholarships, and work-study programs.
-Check out some recent data to get the info about need-based and non-need-based aid available at Oakland Community College.
+Grants, loans, scholarships, work-study programs: these are all types of financial help for students.
+Check out some recent data to get informed about need-based and non-need-based monetary aid you might get at Oakland Community College.

 Need-based